atomantic/dotfiles/README.md

 # Additional

 ## VIM as IDE
 I am moving away from using `Atom` and instead using `vim` as my IDE.
 I use Vundle to manage vim plugins (instead of pathogen).
 Vundle is better in many ways and is compatible with pathogen plugins.
-Additionally, vundle will manage and install it's own plugins so we don't have to use git submodules for all of them.
+Additionally, vundle will manage and install its own plugins so we don't have to use git submodules for all of them.

 ## Crontab
 You can `cron ~/.crontab` if you want to add my nightly cron software updates.